Alvis Salamander

 It shares the same common Alvis six-wheel-drive chassis and other components with the FV 601 Saladin armoured car and FV 603 Saracen armoured personnel carrier.
 In turn it led to the FV 620 Stalwart load carrier which was derived from the Salamander.

 The vehicle is powered by a 397.6 cuin Rolls-Royce B81 straight-eight engine producing 211 bhp at 4000 RPM and 340 lbft of torque at 2500 RPM.

-Fire fighting equipment was provided by The Pyrene Company Limited.
+Firefighting equipment was provided by The Pyrene Company Limited.
 It could produce 7,500 gallons of foam per minute and carried a crew of 6.

-125 Salamanders were built and used in the Royal Air Force (as the Alvis Salamander/Pyrene Mark 6) and the Royal Canadian Air Force.
+125 Salamanders were built and used by the Royal Air Force (as the Alvis Salamander/Pyrene Mark 6) and the Royal Canadian Air Force.
 From the late 1970s on they were replaced by vehicles like the Thornycroft Nubian Pyrene Mark 7.